Although some of these are no longer available, I continue to paint more flowers, large and small.

 As the dishwasher cleaned the third load, I found the double flower shape irresistible, and painted late into the night with lamplight.

-The elegant old apple trees in her orchard still fruit, this painting is September 2008 on my calendar.
+The elegant old apple trees in her orchard still fruit, this painting represented September on my calendar.

 A plein air from the Post cereal family estate on Long Island, it shows the entrance to the formal gardens.

-the 'Arborgeddon' October 2006 ice storm was tempered by the beauty of iced
+The devastation of the 'Arborgeddon', an October ice storm, was tempered by the beauty of iced everything.

 This was painted outside my garage door, this branch is normally horizontal.
 The ground was a sheet of ice as well.